Gerry Peñalosa

 Geronimo "Gerry" J. Peñalosa (born August 7, 1972) is a Filipino boxing promoter and former professional boxer who competed from 1989 to 2010.
-He is a two-weight world champion, having held the WBC super-flyweight title from 1997 to 1998, and the WBO bantamweight title from 2007 to 2009.
+He is a two-weight world champion, having held the World Boxing Council (WBC) super-flyweight title from 1997 to 1998, and the World Boxing Organization (WBO) bantamweight title from 2007 to 2009.
 Originally from the city of San Carlos, Negros Occidental, Peñalosa currently resides in Manila.
 He was trained mainly by Freddie Roach and went on to become a boxing trainer and a promoter himself after retirement.
 Peñalosa's older brother, Dodie Boy Peñalosa, who is also a former boxer and world champion.

 Professional career

 Early years at flyweight

 Peñalosa turned professional in 1989.
 He made his debut against Fidel Jubay on May 20, 1989, and won the bout by knockout.

 Super flyweight

 He captured the WBC and lineal super flyweight title with a decision win over Hiroshi Kawashima on 27 February 1997 and has defended the title three times since then.

 He later lost it on points to In-Joo Cho on 29 August 1998.
 Two years later, he had a rematch with Cho to regain the title but again lost by controversial unanimous decision.